 Designing motorsport suspension springs is as much an art as it is a science.
 Tuners and technicians know that maintaining proper traction and a flat contact patch around turns is the key to stability and faster lap times.

-WIth that in mind, the engineers at Tohatsu set out to produce an entirely new steel alloy from the ground up called HS5.TW, which is far superior to silicone chrome steel that you’ll see in most OEM and aftermarket springs.
+With that in mind, the engineers at Tohatsu set out to produce an entirely new steel alloy from the ground up called HS5.TW, which is far superior to silicone chrome steel that you’ll see in most OEM and aftermarket springs.

 Swift’s technological prowess lifted many world class race teams to a podium finish in motorsports such as 24hrs of Le Mans, Formula Three, Super GT (JGTC), and Nurburgring 24hrs.